 What might be new ways of combining urgently needed actions with careful exploration of their impacts?
 What role could you see there for you?
-Do you think you could be more vocal and perhaps find the courage to offer an unconventional perspective?
+Do you think you could be more vocal and perhaps find more courage to offer a perspective that certainly is not mainstream?